lethain/staff-eng/src/markdown/guides/finding-the-right-company.md

 *   Companies with rigid compensation bands and who _actually stick to them_ tend to be run by Proceduralists.
 Those that willingly eschew their bands are Meritocrats.
 *   Companies that create one-off roles for individuals to get them on board tend to be run by Meritocrats.
 Those that hire to their planned roles are Proceduralists.
 *   Companies with ad-hoc or unstructured interview processes looking to get your “feel,” particularly for senior roles, tend to be run by Meritocrats.
 More structure means Proceduralists.
 *   Companies that perform ad-hoc conjurations of new, rubric-less interviews tend to be run by Meritocrats.
-Those that evaluate you rigidly, even if it doesn’t let you shine, tend to be Proceduralists.
+Those that evaluate you rigidly, even if they don't let you shine, tend to be Proceduralists.

-Neither meritocratic nor proceduralist companies have inherently better odds of propelling you into a Staff-plus role.
+Neither Meritocratic nor Proceduralist companies have inherently better odds of propelling you into a Staff-plus role.
 Rather it’ll depend on your identity and the identities of folks in a company’s leadership roles.
 Depending on how those pieces align, you can estimate the level of support and friction you’ll encounter pursuing a Staff-plus role.

 ## Archetypes